jaychempan/EarthSynth/README.md

 ## Model
 ### Environment Setup
-The experimental environment is based on [`diffusers==0.30.3`](https://huggingface.co/docs/diffusers/v0.30.3/en/installation), the installation environment reference mmdetection's installation guide.
+The experimental environment is based on [`diffusers==0.30.3`](https://huggingface.co/docs/diffusers/v0.30.3/en/installation), and the installation environment references mmdetection's installation guide.
 You can refer to my environment `requirements.txt` if you encounter problems.
 ```
 conda create -n earthsy python=3.8 -y
 conda activate earthsy